Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Related Work

-\textbf{Video Panoptic Segmentation.} The pioneering work of video panoptic segmentation -- VPS \cite{kim2020vps} extends the panoptic segmentation in the image domain to the video domain, proposing an instance-level tracking-based approach.
-Based on this, SiamTrack \cite{woo2021learning} proposes pixel-tube matching loss and contrast loss, which improves the discriminative power of instance embedding further. \ywc{These methods can be roughly considered as instance trackers.
-In comparison, we propose a hybrid tracker, which consists of pixel tracker and instance tracker.
-Note that we focus on better tracking of the video segmentation results, rather than fusing the features of different frames to obtain better image segmentation results as in VPSNet \cite{kim2020vps}.} VIP-DeepLab \cite{qiao2021vip} additionally introduces depth information to improve the performance of VPS, \ywc{while our work focuses only on the video track without considering depth.}
+\textbf{Video Panoptic Segmentation.} The pioneering work of video panoptic segmentation -- VPS~\cite{kim2020vps} extends the panoptic segmentation task from the image domain to the video domain, proposing an instance-level tracking-based approach.
+Based on this, SiamTrack~\cite{woo2021learning} proposes pixel-tube matching loss and contrast loss, which improves the discriminative power of instance embedding further.
+These methods can be roughly considered as instance trackers.
+The contemporaneous work, STEP~\cite{Weber2021NEURIPSDATA} proposes to directly segment and track each pixel of the video.
+In comparison, we propose a hybrid tracker, which consists of a pixel tracker and an instance tracker for video panoptic segmentation.
+Note that we focus on better tracking of the video segmentation results, rather than fusing the features of different frames to obtain better image segmentation results as in VPSNet~\cite{kim2020vps}.
+We also add the mutual check and temporal consistency constraints to tackle the challenges of deformations and reappearance after occlusion.
+VIP-DeepLab~\cite{qiao2021vip} additionally introduces depth information to improve the performance of VPS, while our work focuses only on the video track without considering depth.

 \textbf{Video Tracking.} Video segmentation requires consistent segmentation between consecutive frames, which is essentially the tracking of video elements.
-VPS \cite{kim2020vps} achieved this by tracking with each instance from the perspective of feature space, while CenterTrack \cite{zhou2020tracking} through the centre of each instance from the perspective of spatial location.
+VPS~\cite{kim2020vps} achieved this by tracking each instance from the perspective of feature space, while CenterTrack~\cite{zhou2020tracking} through the center of each instance from the perspective of spatial location.
 No doubt that they struggle to handle some complex challenges, such as occlusion.
-A considerable amount of work \cite{zhang2020fair, Pang_2021_CVPR, wang2019towards} exists that focuses on multiple objects tracking rather than video panoptic segmentation. \ywc{QDTrack \cite{Pang_2021_CVPR} proposed quasi-dense samples to track the multiple objects, but it's still based on feature space.} Our proposed HybridTracker, which consists of instance tracker and \ywc{dense} pixel tracker, can robustly cope with the complex scenes for video panoptic segmentation from two perspectives: feature space and spatial location.
+A considerable amount of work~\cite{zhang2020fair, Pang_2021_CVPR, wang2019towards} exists that focuses on multiple object tracking rather than video panoptic segmentation.
+QDTrack~\cite{Pang_2021_CVPR} proposed quasi-dense samples to track multiple objects, but it's still based on feature space.
+Our proposed HybridTracker, which consists of an instance tracker and a dense pixel tracker, can robustly cope with the complex scenes for video panoptic segmentation from two perspectives: feature space and spatial location.